KingShark1/auto_attendence_iet/README.md

 # auto_attendence_iet
 TODO :
-Fetch Data and prepare a model
+Fetch Data and prepare a model\n
 Find how fastAPI can be used to deploy on web